inklein1997/README-Generator/generatedFiles/README.md

 - [Questions](#questions)

 ## Description
-  **README.md Generator** is a command-line application that dynamically creates a professional README.md using the [Inquirer Package](https://www.npmjs.com/package/inquirer). **README.md Generator** was created to save the creator time from writing a README.md for their project so that they may spend more time on their actual project.
+  **README.md Generator** is a command-line application that generates a dynamic and professional README.md using the [Inquirer Package](https://www.npmjs.com/package/inquirer). **README.md Generator** was created to save creators time so that they may spend more time on their projects.

 ## Installation
   Since **README.md Generator** is a _NodeJS_ application, you must have NodeJS downloaded.
 Please download [here](https://nodejs.org/en/download/) if you have not done so.